 Academic Planning and Instruction

-Fall semester 2020 will rely primarily on remote instruction and be combined with limited in-person and hybrid classes on campus.
+The 2020-21 academic year will rely primarily on remote instruction and be combined with limited in-person and hybrid classes on campus.

-How do students know if a class is being held in person, online, or as a hybrid?
+How do students know if a class is being held in person, online or as a hybrid?

 Students should consult the online Schedule of Classes.
 Students who seek further clarity should consult with their advisor or the course instructor.